mlochbaum/BQN/doc/control.md

 ### Chained If-Else

 One pattern in imperative languages is to check one condition and apply an action if it succeeds, but check a different condition if it fails, in sequence until some condition succeeds or every one has been checked.
-Languages might make this pattern easier by making if-else right associative, so that the programmer can write an `if` statement followed by a sequence of `else if` "statements", or might just provide a unified `elif` keyword that works similarly (while this *is* a common pattern, I suspect it's used more often than it's really wanted because of this syntactic support).
+Languages might make this pattern easier by making if-else right associative, so that the programmer can write an `if` statement followed by a sequence of `else if` "statements", or might just provide a unified `elif` keyword that works similarly.
+BQN's predicates work really well for this structure:

+    {
+      a<b ? a+↩1 ;
+      a<c ? c-↩1 ;
+            a-↩2
+    }

-In BQN it's possible to nest `IfElse` expressions, but it's also possible to write a control structure that chains them all at one level.
+For a function-based approach, it's possible to nest `IfElse` expressions, but it's also possible to write a control structure that chains them all at one level.
 For this statement the input will be a sequence of `⟨Test,Action⟩` pairs, followed by a final action to perform if no test succeeds.
 The first test is always performed; other tests should be wrapped in blocks because otherwise they'll be executed even if an earlier test succeeded.

     Test ← {fn←{Cond‿Act 𝕊 else: Cond◶Else‿Act}´𝕩 ⋄ Fn@}